Law without law: from observer states to physics via algorithmic information theory: A quantum of speculation

 How is this possible?
 What happens in the scenario above is a ``cosmological'' version of a phenomenon known as the \emph{detection loophole}~\cite{GargMermin,Branciard}: if the two parties $A$ and $B$ in a Bell experiment have detectors that are not perfect, then postselecting on the successful detection can reproduce the statistics of nonlocal correlations~\cite{PearleRejection}.
 Alice looping into her old state, and forgetting the run of the experiment, can be interpreted, in this instrumentalist language, as an unsuccessful detection event (denoted $\emptyset$)\footnote{There are also other possible ways to interpret this result.
 For example, postselecting on Alice's outcome will in general lead to correlations between the settings $a,b$ and the hidden variable $\lambda$, which is an instance of Berkson's paradox~\cite{Berkson2}: ``conditioning on a variable induces statistical correlations between its causal parents when they are otherwise uncorrelated''~\cite{Berkson1}.
 These correlations in turn lead to the violation of the assumption of free local choice of settings which underlie the derivation of Bell inequalities.
 However, as explained above, this does not prevent Alice from inputting whatever $a$ she likes into her half of the experiment; it rather allows her to effectively intervene on $\lambda$, but not in a way that could be used for signalling, as we will soon see.}.

-Our example thus shows the following: \slemma{Nonlocality}{LemLocality}{ In the presence of ``fundamental forgetting'' as formulated above, our approach admits an effective violation of Bell inequalities.
+Our example thus shows the following: \slemma{Nonlocality}{LemLocality}{ In the presence of ``fundamental forgetting'' as formulated above, the actual records of data that observers remember admit statistics that violates Bell inequalities.
 This is because an observer's future states depend \emph{only} on her current state, and \emph{not} on any past states or facts of the world --- hence, resetting the observer state amounts to effectively resetting the world, opening up a ``cosmological detection loophole''.}

-While a ``loop'' like $x\to x1\to x$ can be treated like ``resetting the world'', it does not have to be --- the final item of Assumption~\ref{AssQuantum} says that we can still view the state transitions, including the loop, as a single computation.
-That is, there is a computational process that generates the probabilities $\mu$ for all state transitions, including the loop.
-In this view, however, the outcome $w_1$ of the first run may still be present in the computation (after all, we have assumed that it is free to spread to the rest of the process, including Alice).

-What happens if Alice learns the variable $w_1$ at some point later in the process?
-In principle, $w_1$ could be correlated to the non-detection event $\emptyset_1$ of the first run.
-But then, learning $w_1$ would teach Alice something about whether she has looped or not --- which contradicts the basic principle that the probabilities of Alice's future observations only depend on her current state, and this observer state ($x$) is the same regardless of whether she has looped or not.
-In other words, the conditional independence relation
+Consider the sequence of variables labelled as in Figure~\ref{fig_bell}.
+The outcome $w_1$ is generated very far from Alice, at a point which cannot yet ``know'' (due to locality) whether Alice has looped or not.
+This variable can interact with many other variables in the process, and it seems hardly avoidable that $w_1$ may become correlated with something that Alice observes in the future.
+Now suppose that $w_1$ was correlated with the random variable $\emptyset_1$, specifying whether Alice has looped in the first run or not.
+In this case, learning $w_1$ (or another typical random variable correlated with $w_1$) would teach Alice something about whether she has looped or not.
+But this would contradict part 1.\ of Assumption~\ref{AssQuantum}: the probabilities of Alice's future observations can only depend on her current observer state $x$, and this state is the same regardless of whether she has looped or not.
+Thus, the conditional independence relation

-must hold in order to satisfy all premises of Assumption~\ref{AssQuantum}.
-But as we show in Lemma~\ref{LemNoSignalling} in the appendix, this has an interesting consequence: \slemma{No signalling}{LemNoSignallingMain}{In the Bell scenario described above, Alice's effective distribution $P(v,w|a,b)$ must be non-signalling.
-Otherwise, if it was not, this would allow Alice to obtain some information on her earlier states (whether she has ``looped'' or not), which would contradict the principle that the probabilities of her future states only depend on her current state and nothing else.}

-The derivation above contains a fair amount of speculation and handwaving --- after all, it is not clear whether a suitable version of our theory can be constructed that satisfies all the premises of Assumption~\ref{AssQuantum}, and that still reproduces most of the results of the earlier sections.
-Let us nonetheless continue with one further step of speculation, since it will lead us to a more coherent overall picture.